 ME - Hello everyone and welcome to my website.
 I live near Eastbourne in Sussex, which is on the South-East coast of England.
 I am worried about climate change and protecting the species on planet earth.
 That is why I think we may need another planet, if we keep on warming where we live at the present rate.
-We need more solar and wind turbine farms to create green electricity and hydrogen.
+We need more solar and wind turbine farms to create green electricity and hydrogen to stave off possible extinction.

 What happens when I'm older.
 Will planet earth still be here?

 Because I think grown ups are ruining our planet, I am very interested in space travel and robots.
 I'm also learning code.
-I have my own Raspberry Pi, which I'm looking forward to using just as soon as I get a compatible monitor.
+I have my own Raspberry Pi, which I'm looking forward to using with the monitor I got for my 12th birthday.

 Even travel at the speed of light would not overcome the ability of man to visit planets that are hundreds of light years away.
-Space ships may eventually visit such locations, but the time it would take to transmit useful information back to earth, seriously limits what may be achieved by follow on generations.
+Space ships may eventually visit such locations, but the time it would take to transmit useful information back to earth, seriously limits what may be achieved by follow on generations, who might forget about earlier missions - or cease to exist.

 Alternative ways of visiting other worlds in person, might be cloning humans from frozen eggs, conditioning their brains and uploading memories, to recreate the scientists of today, again, for tomorrow.
-We will discuss this in more detail later in the development of this website.
+We will discuss this in more detail later in the development of this website - and perhaps when I'm a bit older.
+I need time to think about this.

 Mars is the nearest potential planet for colonization, but is extremely inhospitable with no atmosphere to speak of, being 95% carbon dioxide.

 GIANT ANT - This is what I'm working on at the moment.
-I'm learning how to make things come to life from the drawing board, using epoxy resin and glass woven roving laminating, working from wooden, plaster and polystyrene artwork.
-Eventually the robot version of this large scale model will be made in carbon fiber. ( me my friend rocky and my sis sitting in frot of the beast.)
+I'm learning how to make things come to life from the drawing board, using epoxy resin and glass woven-roving laminating, working from wooden, plaster and polystyrene artwork.
+Eventually the robot version of this large scale model will be made in carbon fiber.
+(Me, my friend rocky and my sis sitting in front of the beast.)

-Imagine this crawling around on Mars, if there was intelligent life on the red planet, they'd think this alien invader is out to eat them.
+Imagine this hexapod crawling around on Mars, if there was intelligent life on the red planet, they'd think this alien invader was out to eat them.

 Right here and now, we might explore moons and planets that are relatively close, using satellites with sensitive sensor arrays, telescopes and cameras - and fabulous surface vehicles like the Lunar and Mars Rovers.